camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Additional Decision Definition Permissions

-In Addition to Update, Read and Delete, the follwing permissions are available on the Decision Definition Resource:
+In Addition to Update, Read and Delete, the following permissions are available on the Decision Definition Resource:

 * Create Instance
 * Read History